hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 ## Clearing MDM Links

-The `$mdm-clear` operation is used to batch-delete MDM links and related persons from the database.
+The `$mdm-clear` operation is used to batch-delete MDM links and related Golden Resources from the database.
 This operation is meant to be used during the rules-tuning phase of the MDM implementation so that you can quickly test your ruleset.
 It permits the user to reset the state of their MDM system without manual deletion of all related links and golden resources.

 After the operation is complete, all targeted MDM links are removed from the system, and their related Golden Resources are deleted and expunged from the server.